 A number of different themes related to circularity and sustainable product use are addressed, including circular consumption, material re-circulation, and domestic energy management and conservation.

 Opportunities for supporting circulation of products, commonly explored from a production and business point of view, can also be explored by taking people’s consumption processes as a point of departure.
-By considering how people obtain, use and rid themselves of (pre-)used products, a better understanding can be gained regarding the activities and practicalities that circular consumption entails for people in everyday life.
+By considering how people obtain, use and clear (pre-)used products, a better understanding can be gained regarding the activities and practicalities that circular consumption entails for people in everyday life.
 Such an understanding can aid the identification of new design opportunities to make an exchange of products from use(r) to use(r) more convenient and preferable to people.
-In our research project A User Perspective on Product Life-Cycles
+In the research project A User Perspective on Product Life-Cycles

-we are currently developing a toolkit to support designers to explore use-to-use design opportunities, which will be made available for all on our project website Use2Use
+we developed a toolkit to support designers to explore use-to-use design opportunities, which is available for all on our external website Use2Use

 Opportunities to collect waste generated in households and municipalities with the aim to make further use of these resources has been another important topic at the division since the beginning of the 1980’s.
 Waste management and sorting of biodegradable and recyclable waste fractions have been explored in a number of studies over the years.
 Our more recent research projects Fixoteket – Neighbourhood mini-recycling and reuse centres